jimpil/circuit-breaker-fn/README.md

 - `cb-error-handler` (is the right error-handler after partially binding all but the last arg)
 - `cb-wrap-handler`  (returns the right processing-handler)

-These are needed for building a complete circuit-breaker component.
+The above are needed for building a complete circuit-breaker component.

 ### Components
 Using the primitives described in the previous section, we can start building more meaningful constructs.